eminboghos/portfolio/PredictionMarketBots/predict_fun-btc/architecture.md

 ### PredictFun WebSocket

-The bot connects to PredictFun's WebSocket to receive orderbook updates and fill notifications.
+The bot connects to PredictFun's WebSocket to receive order book updates and fill notifications.

 ---